midoghranek/mernit/README.md

 ### `npm start`

-It start building CRA folder and hosting it on express server, and also start api server on 9090 PORT.
+It start building CRA `build` and hosting it on express server, and also start api server on 9090 PORT.

 ### `npm start:server`